THE WEEE PAPERWORK

 - Tracking WEEE – Consignment notes track the movement of WEEE.
 They make sure the waste is managed responsibly from where it’s produced through to its destination.

 - Storing WEEE – Storage exemptions enable low risk waste operations to be undertaken without complex permit controls.
 These are generally limited to small quantities of waste for use, treatment, or storage.

 - Moving WEEE – To move waste electricals, contractors need to register as a Waste Carrier with the agency in the country of their principal business.

 Processes and forms for the management of WEEE lighting vary for each UK country.

-We have sections for each process for each country to guide you through your requirements to stay compliant, along with links to apply for licensees, exemptions and consignment notes.
+We have a section for each process, for each country to guide you through your requirements to stay compliant, along with links to apply for licences, exemptions and consignment notes.

 If you are struggling, please contact us.